On this page:

 Rewiring Costs per Linear Foot

-The national average per linear foot to replace wiring is $6.00 to $8.00.
-Heavy-duty electrical wiring will raise the price to $8 to $10.
+The national average per linear foot to replace wiring is $6 to $8.
+Heavy-duty electrical wiring will raise the price to $8 to $10 per foot, as will adding things like ethernet cables.
 However, most electricians will charge for time and materials or a flat rate for a project like this due to the variance in complexity of a full home rewire.

 Rewiring or Replacing Lights

-Despite a national average of $400 to replace a light fixture, it will more likely cost you the price of the fixture and $50 to $100 per hour labor to install new fixtures when done in conjunction with an electrical rewire.
-If this replacement or rewiring is part of your rewiring project, it will cost much less.
+Despite a national average of $400 to replace a light fixture, it will more likely cost you the price of the fixture and $50 to $200 per hour for labor to install new fixtures when done in conjunction with an electrical rewire.
+If this replacement or rewiring is part of your rewiring project, it may cost less.

 If you want to add or move light fixtures, doing so when rewiring the home is an excellent time since drywall and plaster will be repaired after the project.